blockspacer/flex_typeclass_plugin/README.md

 `TypeclassImplBase<MagicItemTraits>` will be used as base class.

-`TypeclassImplBase` is Concept - abstract base class that is hidden under the covers.
+`TypeclassImplBase` is `Concept` - abstract base class that is hidden under the covers.

-`name` parameter is optional, `name = MagicItem` used to generate:
+`MagicItem` used to generate:

 ```cpp
 using MagicItem = Typeclass<MagicItemTraits>;